JJWizardMP/Git-Switcher/README.md

 ## Aditional Recommendation

-if you use visual code as your IDE, we recommend use the browser auth mode because you log in github-cli and github page in your default browser, if you use token auth, you only log in github-cli.
+if you use visual code as your IDE, we recommend use the browser auth mode because you log in github-cli and github page in your default browser(Be sure you are logout of github in your browser), if you use token auth, you only log in github-cli.

 ## Contributors